US will send a missile defense system and troops to run it to Israel to aid defense against Iran

 According to an April report by the Congressional Research Service, the Army has seven THAAD batteries.
 Generally each consists of six truck-mounted launchers, 48 interceptors, radio and radar equipment and requires 95 soldiers to operate.

 The THAAD is considered a complementary system to the Patriot, but it can defend a wider area.
-It can hit targets at ranges of 150 to 200 kilometers (93 to 124 miles).
+It can hit targets at ranges of 150 to 200 kilometers (93 to 124 miles), and is used to destroy short-range, medium-range and limited intermediate-range ballistic missile threats that are either inside or outside the atmosphere.

+The U.S. Missile Defense Agency is responsible for developing the system, but it is operated by the Army.
+An eighth system has been funded and ordered and is expected to be in the field sometime next year.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Aamer Madhani in Tampa, Florida, contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Aamer Madhani in Tampa, Florida, and Josef Federman in Jerusalem contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.